kenglish95/kenglish95.github.io/_pages/research.md

 English, K. K (pending pub) The construction of Scotland’s LGBTQ+ population in the census, in Queer in a Wee Place, Bloomsbury

 Boyle.
 K, Camps.
 D, English.
 K , Ferrie.
-J, Flegg.
+J.E, Flegg.
 A & Mukherjee.
-G (2025) Access to Social Justice: Social Rights and the UK’s Access to Justice Gap, Bristol University Press
+G (2025) [Access to Social Justice: Social Rights and the UK’s Access to Justice Gap](https://bristoluniversitypress.co.uk/access-to-social-justice), Bristol University Press

 English, K. K. (2024) [An overview of the risks and benefits of data representation for LGBTI+ people](https://eprints.gla.ac.uk/328859/) In: Webster, L. (ed.)
 Sage Research Methods: Diversifying and Decolonizing Research.
 SAGE Publications